JCU-CP3402/cp3402-2021-a2-cp3402-2021-team03/CP3402G3/deployment.md

 Collective Intelligence & Plan: Github<br>

 # Site Workflow
-In this section we will briefly discuss our workflow in developing the site, which will be useful for future developlors and managers.
+In this section we will briefly discuss our workflow in developing the site, which will be useful for future developlors and managers.</br>
 To join our Workflow, you can find us in this repository's discussion, we mainly distribute tasks there.

 ## Hosting